What makes a good storyteller?

 About two-thirds of children have favourite books, and these are the stories that we are asked to read time and time again.

-As adults we tend to read the same newspaper every day, listen to the same radio station or watch the same television programme each week.
+As adults we tend to read the same newspaper every day, listen to the same radio station in the car or watch the same television programme each week.
 We choose to go back to something that we enjoy.

 On the other hand, if your child doesn't have a favourite story and likes lots of different books all the time, don't panic.
 Continue to share lots of different types of books with them because this is what they enjoy!